Lung Cancer Screening

 What does a typical appointment involve?

-Your screening process will involve two sessions with our specialist teams.
+If a lung cancer screening is appropriate to undertake, your screening process will involve two sessions with our specialist teams.

 The first appointment will see you complete some spirometry testing and a CT scan of your chest.